slatedocs/slate/source/includes/_object-reference.md

 #### Type-specific attributes

-These keys must be present for the specified variable types when creating a variable, but they are not defined for other types.
+These attributes must be present for the specified variable types when creating a variable, but they are not defined for other types.

 ##### categories

 Categorical variables must contain an array of Category objects, each of which includes:

-name: the string name which applications should use to identify the category.
-numeric_value: the numeric value bound to each name.
-If no numeric value should be bound, this should be null.
-id: a read-only integer identifier for the category.
+* **id**: a read-only integer identifier for the category.
 These correspond to the data values.
+* **name**: the string name which applications should use to identify the category.
+* **numeric_value**: the numeric value bound to each name.
+If no numeric value should be bound, this should be null. numeric_values need not be unique, and they may be `null`.
-missing: boolean indicating whether this category should be interpreted as missing values.
+* **missing**: boolean indicating whether the data corresponding to this category should be interpreted as missing.
-selected: (optional) boolean indicating whether this category corresponds to a selected value for a dichotomized variable, i.e. part of a multiple response variable.
+* **selected**: (optional) boolean indicating whether this category corresponds to a selected value for a dichotomized variable, i.e. part of a multiple response variable.
 Not required for regular categorical variables, and defaults to `false` if omitted.
+There also is no requirement for Categories in a multiple-response variable that only one Category be marked "selected".

 Categories are valid if:

 * Category names are unique within the set
 * Category ids are unique within the set
-* Category ids for user-defined categories are nonnegative.
+* Category ids for user-defined categories are positive integers no greater than 32767.
 Negative ids are reserved for system missing reasons.
 See "missing_reasons" below.

-numeric_values need not be unique.
-There also is no requirement for Categories in a dichotomized subvariable that only one Category be marked "selected".

 The order of the array defines the order of the categories, and thus the order in which aggregate data will be presented.
 This order can be changed by saving a reordered set of Categories.